Skip to main content

 Here's how you can make it so only members of your community may request songs:

-«Special features»menu, find the«Song Requests»feature and use the«Settings»button at the right-hand side of the feature to drop down its menu.
-In the drop-down menu select the«Filtering»option, which will open up the filtering menu for the feature. - Scroll down the menu and activate the
+2. While in the «Special features» menu, find the «Song Requests» feature and use the «Options» button at the right-hand side of the feature to drop down its menu.
+In the drop-down menu, select the «Settings» option, which will open up the settings menu for the feature.

-«Save»button at the bottom of the menu to save the settings.
+6. Click the «Save» button at the bottom of the menu to save the settings.

 Giving extra votes in your polls to your loyal community members